dhis2/grid/README.md

 ### Grid

-Grid is a Java library which provides a grid structure.
+Grid is a Java library which provides a two-dimensional grid structure.
 The grid is annotated with Jackson annotations and can be rendered to JSON and XML using a Jackson renderer.
 It can be rendered to CSV using the GridUtils utility class.

 #### Maven